SOC 101 T1:Principles of Sociology 3 sem. hrs.

 SOC 314 H1:DV:Sociology of Aging 3 sem. hrs.

 Comprehensive study of aging from both individual and societal perspectives.
 Focuses on aging occurring in the context of social situations and includes such topics as attitudes, values, beliefs, social roles, self-image, and adaptation to aging.
-Offered every spring semester.
+Next offered Spring 2019 and Spring 2020.

 SOC 320 Data Collection Techniques 3 sem. hrs.